X

 1-) Network control & granular security

-One of the best practices of SaaS security is having increased visibility and full network control for network administrators; so you definitely need this.
+One of the best practices of SaaS security is having increased visibility and full network control for network administrators; so you need this.
 Some SaaS security vendors offer you the ability to segment your network of applications and control access however you want.
-If you have a diverse and varied network, this will definitely help you have granular security.
+If you have a diverse and varied network, this will help you have granular security.

 2-) Advanced authentication